idil-bil/Current-Measurement-Graph/README.md

 - Ümit Eren Ayhan

 ## Explanation
 The current measuring circuit (see the [image](https://github.com/idil-bil/Live-Current-Graph/blob/main/breadboard%20for%20esp32.jpg)) is built using an Esp32 module.
 The power is connected to 3.3 Volts and the resistor on the right is 1 kOhm.
 The current on the resistor in the left is read through pin 34 with the code written using Arduino ([ReadAnalogCurrent](https://github.com/idil-bil/Live-Current-Graph/blob/main/ReadAnalogCurrent.ino)).
-The code calculates the average voltage at every 100 values and then calculates the current.
+The code measures the average voltage at every 100 values and then calculates the current.

 The [GetValue](https://github.com/idil-bil/Live-Current-Graph/blob/main/getvalue.py) file is written to read the data and store it in a .json file every second.
 Flask is also set up inside to serve an API that displays the data collected previously in a graph.